 Note that if you keep on publishing new high-quality content, over time you’ll build up an impressive library of material that you can repurpose in numerous ways.
 As long as that content is evergreen, the value you can reap from it is sustainable for a long period of time.

 As always, feel free to contact us for help with your Continuing Legal Education program.
 We’re ready when you are!
-And for more info on boosting participation in your virtual events, check out our complimentary eGuide: 7 Ways to Increase the Attendance of Your Virtual Event.
+And for more info on maximizing the results of your CE courses, check out our complimentary resource: The Ultimate Guide to Delivering a Compelling Continuing Education Experience to Today's eLearners.